Score-based Greedy Search for Structure Identification of Partially Observed Linear Causal Models: Detailed Discussion about Related Work

 Lastly, let us note that in the intersection of latent variable causal discovery and score-based algorithms, the only existing approach, to our knowledge, is that of \citet{ngscore}.
 As for the specific search procedure, their method follows an inefficient exact search paradigm.
-In contrast, our work is the first to introduce greedy score-based search for latent causal discovery, offering a more practical and scalable solution to real-world problems while maintaining identifiability guarantees.
+In contrast, our work is the first to introduce greedy score-based search for latent causal discovery, offering a more practical and scalable solution to real-world problems while maintaining identifiability guarantees. {We note that \cref{sec:algebraic_equivalence} is highly related to \citet{ngscore}, and yet our contribution in \cref{sec:algebraic_equivalence} is unique, with reasons as follows.

+First, to establish structure identifiability based on likelihood score and dimension, we have to assume the generalized faithfulness (the spirit of which is similar to the classical CI faithfulness).
+To assume the generalized faithfulness, one has to formally define several necessary notions including equality constraints, $H(\graph)$ (the set of equality constraints for a graph $\graph$), $B(\graph)$ (the set of canonical equality constraints with respect to reduced Grobner basis), and $\mathbb{H}^n$ (the union of $B(\graph)$ over all possible graphs with $n$ observed variables).
+This paper provides formal definitions of these crucial notions, which serves as the basis for a rigorous version of the generalized faithfulness \cref{assumption:generalized_faithfulness}; as a contrast, these notions are not rigorously defined in \citet{ngscore}, which gives rise to some counter examples that shows the violation set of the generalized faithfulness might not be of measure zero.

+Second, the identifiability theory proposed in \citet{ngscore} is based on $\text{score}_{\text{dim}}$, where the likelihood and dimension are entangled.
+This actually requires a score based method (either exact search or greedy search) to be able to explicitly characterize the dimension of any candidate graph during the search procedure.
+However, characterizing an arbitrary latent causal structure still remains an open challenge in the field, which limits the usage of the theory.
+In contrast, this work explicitly disentangled the maximum likelihood score and dimension when stating the identifiability theory in \cref{thm:equivalence_equality_constraints}.
+This gives rise to our greedy search method that does not need to explicitly characterize the dimension of each candidate graph during the search. }

+{This work is also closely related to the RLCD algorithm \citep{dong2023versatile}.
+Specifically, both RLCD and LGES aims to identify the underlying causal structure involving latent variables given observational distribution.
+The RLCD algorithm, which is a constraint based method, makes use of rank constraints.
+Note that the set of all rank constraints is a super-set of the vanishing partial correlation constraints and a sub-set of all the equality constraints, and RLCD examines the rank constraints by using statistical rank tests.
+In contrast, LGES is a score based method, which does not rely on statistical tests.
+In essence, by comparing the likelihood scores and dimensions, LGES implicitly makes use of all the equality constraints, which is a super-set of the rank constraints. }

 The research on nested Markov model \cite{shpitser2012parameter,shpitser2014introduction,richardson2023nested} is related to causal discovery in the presence of latent variables.
 This line of work is elegant in that it accomodates Verma-type constraints and contains marginal distributions given by a DAG model with latent variables.
 However, nested Markov models follow the acyclic directed mixed graph (ADMG) framework, where the effect of latent variables are simplified into bidirected edges between observed variables.
 That is to say, within ADMG, only structure among observed variables is concerned.
 On the contrary, this paper aims to identify the whole underlying causal structure among both observed and latent variables (e.g., an edge from a latent variable to another latent variable).
 The research on learning phylogenetic tree \cite{felsenstein2004inferring,huelsenbeck2001bayesian} is also related as it aims to infer the evolutionary relationships among a group of organisms using observed data—typically and outputs a tree-structured graph.
 Yet, the graphical assumption in this line of work is much stronger then the GNFM considered in this paper.